Our Verdict

 Our Analysis and Test Results

-The REI Midweight Bottoms came out top in warmth for a synthetic and not too far away from the heaviest wool base layers we've tested.
+The REI Midweight Bottoms came out near the top in warmth for a synthetic and not too far away from the heaviest wool base layers we've tested.
 They offer a great balance of warmth and breathability and also dry quickly.
 The four-way stretch fabric makes these a pleasure to wear, whether layering or not.
-But the real strengths of these bottoms are simply their amazing durability and fantastic price — especially when compared to a comparable wool layer.
+But the real strengths of these bottoms are their amazing durability and fantastic price — especially when compared to a comparable wool layer.
 Probably one of the best-priced pairs of long johns when looking closely at performance, it's not a hard choice to add this layer to your cold-weather wardrobe.

 Performance Comparison